Social Selling: Small Steps, Big Leap!

-This, the third interview in our series is with David Kane, SAP's Global Director, Digital Manufacturing & Factory Analytics, based in West Palm Beach, Florida.
+In this third interview in our social selling success series with David Kane, SAP’s Global Director, Digital Manufacturing & Factory Analytics, based in West Palm Beach, Florida.
 David shares some practical insights and suggestions for Social Selling success.
-About David Kane

 I’ve linked my Microsoft Outlook calendar to my LinkedIn profile, so I’m constantly expanding my network just by virtue of going through my regular schedule.
 For example, if I’m meeting with a particular customer, my calendar would automatically sync me to his or her LinkedIn profile so I can review it prior to the meeting to have some context on the person I am speaking with to better understand their professional profile and background.
 I can do this with any of my customers and prospects.
 At the end of the day, I’m in business development; my job is to interact with and build relationships with people, and the way to do that is to really understand them.